zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Outputs all custom sail information when saving and updating ZDOs for the sails.
 Debug only.
 - Default Value: False

+### HasDebugPieces
+- Description: Outputs more debug information for the vehicle pieces controller which manages all pieces placement.
+Meant for debugging mod issues.
+Will cause performance issues and lots of logging when enabled.
+- Default Value: False

 ## Vehicle Debugging

 ### CommandsWindowPosX